‘Breaking the Cycle': Prison Visitation and Recidivism in the UK

-The abstract of a forthcoming paper on this topic is available here.
+The abstract of a paper on this topic is available here.

 An initial output from the project is:

-- Moran, D (forthcoming 2013) Carceral Geography and the Spatialities of Prison Visiting: Visitation, Recidivism and Hyperincarceration Environment and Planning: D, Society and Space view pre-print
+- Moran, D (2013) Carceral Geography and the Spatialities of Prison Visiting: Visitation, Recidivism and Hyperincarceration Environment and Planning: D, Society and Space view pre-print